minvws/nl-covid19-notification-app-website/_statements/en/2-hoe-helpt-de-app-tegen-corona.md

 ---
 layout: content-statements
 index: 2
-title: Hoe helpt de app tegen corona?
+title: How will the app help to stop coronavirus?
 icon: heart
-summary: CoronaMelder waarschuwt nadat je in de buurt bent geweest van iemand die corona heeft.
+summary: The CoronaMelder will warn you if you have been near someone with coronavirus.
 lang: nl
 categories:
 - nl